 I’m honestly trying to do everything humanly possible to hold off going hog wild Christmas on all of you.

 Let me just say.
 Prepare yourself.
 I’m about to throw red and green, peppermint and eggnog all over this blog, but before I do that I figure I need to make sure I pay due diligence to Thanksgiving.

 I mean, after all, we all love a little turkey this time of year.

 Especially when it’s in the form of a Perfect Rice Krispie Treat!

 I just made a basic batch of my favorite rice krispie treats and pressed them into a 15×10 inch baking sheet.
 You can use already prepared krispie treats too, if you want (although I must say homemade are way better tasting than store bought and we’ve talked a lot about how to make rice krispie treats at home).

 Using a 2 1/2-inch round cookie cutter to make the circles, after the treats have firmed up, cut all your circles.

-Feel free to use cocoa krispies to make some brown turkeys.
+Feel free to use this cocoa krispie treat recipe to make some brown turkeys.
 Or use Indian corn to give a little more color to your birds.

 For the “face” I used a Ghirardelli chocolate melting wafers (have you tried these yet???
 OMG).
 But you can use melted chocolate piped onto the treat or you can use an upside down Hershey Kiss, or even a Reese’s PB cup.